 - Research manuscripts should comprise:

 - Review manuscripts should comprise the front matter, literature review sections and the back matter.
 The template file can also be used to prepare the front and back matter of your review manuscript.
 It is not necessary to follow the remaining structure.
 Structured reviews and meta-analyses should use the same structure as research articles and ensure they conform to the PRISMA guidelines.

-- SI Units (International System of Units) should be used for this journal.
-Imperial, US customary and other units should be converted to SI units whenever possible before submission of a manuscript to the journal.
+- SI Units (International System of Units) should be used.
+Imperial, US customary and other units should be converted to SI units whenever possible.

-- Accession numbers of RNA, DNA and protein sequences used in the manuscript should be provided in the Experimental Section section.
-Please also read the Guidelines for Deposition of Sequences and of Expression Data
+- Accession numbers of RNA, DNA and protein sequences used in the manuscript should be provided in the Materials and Methods section.
+Also see the section on Deposition of Sequences and Expression Data.

 These sections should appear in all manuscript types

 - Title: The title of your manuscript should be concise, specific and relevant.
 It should identify if the study reports (human or animal) trial data, or is a systematic review, meta-analysis or replication study.
 When gene or protein names are included, the abbreviated name rather than full name should be used.
 Please do not include abbreviated or short forms of the title, such as a running title or head.
 These will be removed by our Editorial Office.

 - Abstract: The abstract should be a total of about 200 words maximum.
 The abstract should be a single paragraph and should follow the style of structured abstracts, but without headings: 1) Background: Place the question addressed in a broad context and highlight the purpose of the study; 2) Methods: Describe briefly the main methods or treatments applied.
 Include any relevant preregistration numbers, and species and strains of any animals used; 3) Results: Summarize the article's main findings; and 4) Conclusion: Indicate the main conclusions or interpretations.
 The abstract should be an objective representation of the article: it must not contain results which are not presented and substantiated in the main text and should not exaggerate the main conclusions.